mbattersby/coursera-getdata-034/CodeBook.md

 10299 observations of 68 variables.

-Each row represents one set of acceleromter and gyroscope measurements of a subject performing an activity.
+Each row represents one set of accelerometer and gyroscope measurements of a subject performing an activity.

 Variables present:
    1. subject